bisgardo/trashcal/tools/google-calendar/README.md

-# trashcal
+# trashcal - Google Calendar

-Tool for inserting trash pickup dates for a given Danish address into a given calendar in Google Calendar.
+Small tool for inserting trash pickup dates for a given Danish address into a given calendar in Google Calendar.
 The inserted events are "all-day" and use the default notification settings for the calendar.

-While a significantly less than great deal of time has been spent polishing this project, it's pretty simple to use: Complete instructions are provided below.
+While a significantly less than great deal of time has been spent polishing this tool, it's pretty simple to use: Complete instructions are provided below.

 *History*

 The project has been used once a year since Mar 2019; evolving a little each time.
-It was last used in Jan 2023, where it was rewritten to a single Python script.
+It was last used in Jan 2023, where it was rewritten into a single Python script.

+In Mar 2023, as the project was partly migrated into a web app (which can render a calendar for any address but missing the Google Calendar part), the tool was moved into this directory.
+This migration incurred a bunch of functional changes that have only been superficially verified.

 ## Install

-The tool consists of a Python script.
+The tool consists of a Python script that uses the web backend as a library.

 The Python dependencies are installed by creating a virtual env in the root folder and installing the dependencies: